Ignitarium-Renesas/RZV2L_AiLibrary/01_Head_count/README.md

 ## Introduction

-This application is used to count the human heads present in an image.
-It can be deployed to count the incoming and outgoing visitors in shops, museums, cafes, restaurants, clubs, class rooms, offices, theaters, festivals etc.
+This application is used to count the human heads present in an image or a video from camera input.

 It can utilize the API, "*PRET_HC()*" provided in this library.
 Input to this API will be an image buffer address and it's height and width of the image.
 > Refer [Head_count_img/examples/head_count_example.cpp](Head_count_img/examples/head_count_example.cpp) for an example usage